What is Open Banking?

 What's New for Open Banking?

-Open Banking has enabled mortgage accounts, personal loan accounts, business accounts as well as closed accounts for data sharing.
+Open Banking data sharing has been enabled for savings and transaction accounts, debit and credit accounts, mortgage and personal loan accounts, business accounts as well as closed accounts.

-Joint accounts for two account holders are now also available for data sharing.
+Data sharing for joint accounts with two account holders is now also available for in-scope products.
 To support this, we have introduced a new joint account management service to help both account holders to approve and enable data sharing.
 You can use the joint account management service to enable a joint account for data sharing and manage your joint accounts through the data sharing dashboard on Westpac Live.

 Frequently Asked Questions